organismal-systems/quant-larval-bio/_sources/content/biomechanics/mech-larval-swim/ChimeraSwimActivities.md

-# Mechanics of Larval Swimming
+# &#x1F6FC; Activities: Exploring effects of size and shape in Early Larval Swimming

 This is a placeholder.